JosepMariaVila/Xahau-Dev-Contest/.github/pull_request_template.md

 Then the xai.wasm file can be converted to binary code using a tool like this one: https://wasdk.github.io/wasmcodeexplorer/

-Use that binary format code to deploy the hook to Carol account (hook account, issuer), it has to be set as "ttPayment" and with these 2 parameters (you can use this Xrplwin tool to set the hook, login and paste the binary code and follow instructions: https://xahau.xrplwin.com/tools/hook/from-binary):
+Use that binary format code to deploy the hook to Carol account (hook account, issuer), it has to be set as "ttPayment" and with these 2 parameters.
+You can use this Xrplwin tool to set the hook, login and paste the binary code and follow instructions): https://xahau.xrplwin.com/tools/hook/from-binary

 Parameter 1. parameter name "oracle_lo" = 6F7261636C655F6C6F, set to Carlos (low oracle) binary account = B1683A099ECF7CD79482728A96675967D03FA8E6